mcrute/pydora/README.rst

 * ``vd`` - volume down
 * ``?``  - display help

-Note that volume control is currently only supported with the VLC back-end.
+**Note**: volume control is currently only supported with the VLC back-end.

 Sample Config File
 ==================
+The built-in ``pydora-configure`` script can be run to create a configuration file automatically if you don't already have one.
+This will download the keys from the link below and pick a suitable one when writing the config file.
+If you want to create the config file manually the format is:
 ::

     [api]